ZeipsCode/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image7]

 After augmentation i had 22180 images which i then shuffled for training and put 20 % of it on the validation set.
-It turned out that training the model for 10 Epochs was enough to get the model to converge so that the validation accuracy did not fall further from that point on.
+It turned out that training the model for 10 Epochs was enough to get the model to converge so that the validation loss did not fall further from that point on.